wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/README.md

 We are using [Sphinx](http://www.sphinx-doc.org) to manage our documentation.
-If you have never worked with `Sphinx` this guide will cover the most common uses cases.
+If you have never worked with `Sphinx` this guide will cover the most common use cases.

 ## Quickstart